nickflamang/nickflamang.github.io/research.md

 title: Research
 ---

-I am an empirical macroeconomist with a particular focus on questions of household finance.
-My primary research interest is in households’ consumption behavior: Why do so many households have high marginal propensities to consume; is households’ borrowing behavior close to optimal smoothing; how do households weather anticipated and unanticipated shocks to their income?
+I am a household finance economist with my work stretching from empirical macroeconomics to public finance.
+My primary research interest is in household behavior in light of changes to their income or wealth: Do households shop more selectively when their income falls; what are the labor supply responses to temporary liquidity shocks for unemployed workers; why is economic distress so seasonal?

 ---
 ## Working Papers